SOLAS-TTRPG/SOLAS/Boons.md

 - **Grave Touch**.
 Once per turn, you can change the damage type of a melee attack to Necrotic.

 ## Stunning Strike
 When you reduce a creature's heart with a melee weapon, you can spend a **Focus** point to attempt to stun them.
-The creature makes a **Constitution check**, and if they roll fewer successes than the heart that they lost, they cannot spend any **Stamina** or **Focus** until the end of your next turn.
+The creature makes a **Constitution check** against the amount of lost heart, they cannot spend any **Stamina** or **Focus** until the end of your next turn.

 ## Wild Shape
 You gain the ability to take on the form of a creature you have seen before.
 Twice per rest, you may change your form.
 This form may have a total of 4 + your level points in its primary attributes, but you may choose to use your normal **Mind** score instead of the form's.
 You do not wear any armor and are unable to use equipment, but you do gain temporary heart equal to your level.
 When the temporary heart drops to zero (or when you choose), you revert back to your original form.